This site requires a more recent version of Adobe Flash Player to function properly.

 Investment Overview for Sirius XM Radio (NASDAQ:SIRI)

-Below are key drivers of Sirius XM's value that present opportunities for upside or downside to the current Trefis price estimate for Sirius XM:
+Below are key drivers of Sirius XM's value that present opportunities for upside or downside to the current Trefis price estimate:

-- Number of Sirius XM Subscribers: We currently forecast this figure to increase from an estimated 25.6 million in 2013 to about 36 million by end of the Trefis forecast period.
-If subscriber additions accelerate and Sirius XM reaches a subscriber base of about 40 million by end of the Trefis forecast period, there could be an upside of about 10% to the Trefis price estimate.
+- Number of Sirius XM Subscribers: We currently forecast this figure to increase from 31.3 million in 2016 to about 40 million by the end of the Trefis forecast period.
+If subscriber additions accelerate and Sirius XM reaches a subscriber base of about 45 million by the end of the Trefis forecast period, there could be an upside of about 10% to the Trefis price estimate.
 This could happen if the company can further increase its penetration and success rate in new as well as used cars.
-On the other hand if competition from Pandora & other radio services increases and the subscriber additions slow down amounting to just 32 million by end of the Trefis forecast period, there could be little over 10% downside to the Trefis price estimate.
+On the other hand, if competition from Pandora and other radio services increases and the subscriber additions slow down amounting to just 36 million by the end of the Trefis forecast period, there could be a little over 10% downside to the Trefis price estimate.

-- Sirius XM's Average Revenue Per Subscriber: We currently forecast this figure to increase from an estimated $129 in 2013 to about $172 by the end of the Trefis forecast period.
-If more subscribers upgrade to higher priced tier and as a result, the average revenue per subscriber reaches about $190 by end of the Trefis forecast period, there could be an upside of about 10% to the Trefis price estimate.
+- Sirius XM's Average Revenue Per Subscriber: We currently forecast this figure to increase from $133 in 2016 to about $144 by the end of the Trefis forecast period.
+If more subscribers upgrade to a higher priced tier and as a result, the average revenue per subscriber reaches more than $180 by the end of the Trefis forecast period, there could be an upside of about 10% to the Trefis price estimate.

-It must be noted that Liberty Media is Sirius XM's biggest stakeholder and has controlling stake in the company.
-In the beginning of January 2014, the company proposed its bid to acquire the remaining stake in Sirius XM.
-This bid is currently under consideration.
+It must be noted that Liberty Media is Sirius XM's biggest stakeholder and has a controlling stake in the company.
+In the beginning of January 2014, the company proposed its bid to acquire the remaining stake in Sirius XM, but nothing has happened on that front so far.

 Sirius XM earns the majority of its revenues from the subscription fee it charges its subscribers.
-It offers various monthly, semi-annual and annual plans to customers.
-The company also offers discounts on long-term subscription and on multiple subscriptions.
-As of now, the Sirius XM All Access package is available for $18.99 per month and the other basic packages are available at $14.99 and $9.99 per month.
+It offers various monthly, semi-annual, and annual plans to customers.
+The company also offers discounts on long-term subscriptions and on multiple subscriptions.
+As of now, the Sirius XM All Access package is available for $19.99 per month and the other basic packages are available at $14.99 and $10.99 per month.

 Sirius XM in Cars